-- The characteristics of bureaucracy identified by Karl Marx - Marx's view on the role of bureaucracy in Capitalist Democratic State - The significance of Marx's view on bureaucracy - Lenin's modification of Marxian concept of bureaucracy entire range of 'superstructure'.
-This superstructure defends the society and ensures its endurance in the face of all crises arising particularly from the forces which are the victims but potential to reshape and change the existing society yielding qualitatively a new one in its place.
-Marx argues that 'normally' the superstructure does not have autonomy of its own apart from the interests, orientation and objectives of the base and the superstructure.
+- The characteristics of bureaucracy identified by Karl Marx - Marx's view on the role of bureaucracy in Capitalist Democratic State - The significance of Marx's view on bureaucracy - Lenin's modification of Marxian concept of bureaucracy

 In common parlance, bureaucracy is a part of the executive organ of the government.
 It is an institution for achieving efficiency in governance.
 Bureaucracy is, in fact, a reservoir of facts, skill and expertise required for policy formulation and policy execution.